Kirme/volumetric-clouds/README.md

 Author: Emrik Hydén

 This repo contains an implementation of a real-time volumetric cloud renderer in Unity using shaders.
 It was made for a Master's Thesis at KTH Royal Institute of Technology, Sweden.
 The repo also includes Python files for generating graphs of evaluation data generated within Unity.
 This README describes both the features of the implementation, and what you can do with it.

+The thesis to which this implementation belongs can be found [here](https://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1782871&dswid=-4798).

 ## Program Versions
 Unity version: 2021.3.16f1 (LTS)